-Situational and space domain awareness in the space domain can no longer be confined to that which is found in geosynchronous orbit.
-International activities-commercial and military and threats to the planet itself exist and are increasing across the entire Earth-Moon system.
-This reality requires a new taxonomy to accurately classify space domain awareness missions and better apply resources to and development of the same.
-This work presents such a taxonomy for the classification of space domain awareness regions.
+Space operations such as space domain awareness and space control can no longer be confined to that which is found in geosynchronous orbit.
+International activities commercial and military-and threats to the planet itself exist or are increasing across the entire Earth-Moon system.
+This reality requires a new Earth-Moon system (EM-Sys) taxonomy to accurately classify missions such as space domain awareness and better apply resources to and development of the same.
+This work presents such a taxonomy for the classification of space extending from near- Earth orbit to beyond the Earth sphere of influence.
+The article discusses space law considerations of Earth- Moon system operations with respect to the patentability and property rights of orbits and trajectories that may provide economic and/or space control advantages.

 The 2010s witnessed a renewed international interest in space operations extending outside near-Earth space.
-Invigorated Chinese, Russian, and US lunar mission initiatives; planned commercial lunar projects; and coalescing international efforts to reach Mars encompass the cislunar environment (the spherical volume of space extending from super-synchronous orbit to the Moon's orbit) and beyond.
+Invigorated Chinese, Russian, and US lunar mission initiatives, planned commercial lunar projects, and coalescing international efforts to reach Mars encompass the cislunar environment-the spherical volume of space extending from super-synchronous orbit to the Moon's orbit-and beyond.
 Based on these development initiatives, space beyond geosynchronous orbit will likely become competitive and congested in the coming decades.